Charities we support

 ntfb.org

-Established in 1982 in Plano, Texas, the North Texas Food Bank distributes donated, purchased, and prepared foods through a network of nearly 1,000 feeding programs and 262 partner agencies in 13 North Texas counties.
-The NTFB supports the nutritional needs of children, seniors, and families through education, advocacy and strategic partnerships.
-Today they are a certified member of the Feeding America Food Bank Network.
+Founded in 1982 in Plano, Texas, the North Texas Food Bank provides food through nearly 1,000 feeding programs and 262 partner agencies across 13 North Texas counties.
+It helps meet the nutritional needs of children, seniors, and families through education, advocacy, and partnerships.
+Today, it is a certified member of the Feeding America Food Bank Network.

 Oceana